mohdshebinnnc/E-Commerce-Application-/README.md

 4. *Make Products Clickable* – Link product cards to ProductInfo.jsx.
 5. *Enhance Cart* (Optional) – Store cart data in state/backend.

+## Milestone 17: Add to Cart Backend

+### Learning Goals
+- Modify the user schema to store cart products.
+- Create an endpoint to add products to the cart.

+### Steps
+1. Update the user schema to include cart products.
+2. Write an endpoint to store product details in the cart.

+---

+## Milestone 18: Fetch Cart Products

+### Learning Goals
+- Create an endpoint to retrieve products from the user's cart.

+### Steps
+1. Build a backend endpoint to fetch cart products using the user’s email.
+2. Integrate with the cart page.

+---